Do not hesitate to give us a call. Our expert team will be happy to help you!

 Accommodation: Parador Monforte de Lemos

-From Sarria we will have a van transfer to the Parador in Monforte de Lemos, which is a charming little town with excellent wines.
+After lunch, we’ll travel by van to the Parador in Monforte de Lemos, a charming little town with excellent wines.

 Accommodation: Parador de Santiago GL